Digby & Sowton railway station: Facilities

 Digby and Sowton was included in a 2009 scheme to improve local railway stations.
 Shelter space for passengers was doubled, better surface and lighting was installed, and a new footpath was created.
 The station has a cycle network connecting stations along the Avocet Line from to was improved.

 Location

 The station serves the Sowton Industrial Estate via a long foot/cycle path that runs along the railway line and the housing estates around the former Digby Hospital through a step free access bridge, with divided sections for cycles and pedestrians.
 The station is also a short walk to/from the Sandy Park rugby ground, the home of the Exeter Chiefs.

 Passenger volume

 There has been considerable growth in passenger usage of Digby & Sowton.
 During the twelve months ended March 2003, over 120,000 people used the station, and this doubled within five years.
 In 2009, over 275,000 passengers used the rail station, making it one of the busiest unstaffed railway stations in the area.
+Major growth continued and according to ORR statistics, usage reached nearly 1 million people in 2024/5, making it the busiest station between Exeter Central and Exmouth with usage only slightly below the latter.